codemacabre/obitbot/README.md

 ## Disclaimer

 ObitBot's obituaries are fictitious.
-Any resemblance to actual persons (living or deceased) is unintentional.
+Any resemblance to actual persons (living or deceased) is unintentional and should not be inferred.

 This file only provides basic usage information and it is outside of the scope of this repo to provide additional support.
 I highly recommend following Daniel Shiffman's excellent [Twitter Bot Tutorial](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6atTSxoRiVnSuOn6JHnq2yV) series to learn more.